Cunnilingus: Sexually transmitted infections

 Chlamydia, human papillomavirus (HPV), gonorrhea, syphilis, herpes, hepatitis (multiple strains), and other sexually transmitted infections (STIs) can be transmitted through oral sex.
 Any sexual exchange of bodily fluids with a person infected with HIV, the virus that causes AIDS, poses a risk of infection.
 Risk of STI infection, however, is generally considered significantly lower for oral sex than for vaginal or anal sex, with HIV transmission considered the lowest risk with regard to oral sex.
 Furthermore, the documented risk of HIV transmission through cunnilingus is lower than that associated with fellatio, vaginal or anal intercourse.

-There is an increased risk of STI if the receiving partner has wounds on her genitals, or if the giving partner has wounds or open sores on or in his or her mouth, or bleeding gums.
+There is an increased risk of STI if the receiving partner has wounds on her vulva, or if the giving partner has wounds or open sores on or in their mouth, or bleeding gums.
 Brushing the teeth, flossing, or undergoing dental work soon before or after performing cunnilingus can also increase the risk of transmission, because all of these activities can cause small scratches in the lining of the mouth.
 These wounds, even when they are microscopic, increase the chances of contracting STIs that can be transmitted orally under these conditions.
 Such contact can also lead to more mundane infections from common bacteria and viruses found in, around and secreted from the genital regions.
 Because of the aforementioned factors, medical sources advise the use of effective barrier methods when performing or receiving cunnilingus with a partner whose STI status is unknown.

 Cunnilingus during menstruation is considered high risk for the partner performing cunnilingus because there may be a high concentration of virus in menstrual blood, such as hepatitis B.

 HPV and oral cancer

 Links have been reported between oral sex and oral cancer with human papillomavirus (HPV)-infected people.
-A 2005 research study suggested that performing unprotected oral sex on a person infected with HPV might increase the risk of oral cancer.
-The study found that 36 percent of the cancer patients had HPV compared to only 1 percent of the healthy control group.

 A 2007 study found a correlation between oral sex and throat cancer.
 It is believed that this is due to the transmission of HPV, a virus that has been implicated in the majority of cervical cancers and which has been detected in throat cancer tissue in numerous studies.
 The study concludes that people who had one to five oral sex partners in their lifetime had approximately a doubled risk of throat cancer compared with those who never engaged in this activity, and those with more than five oral sex partners had a 250 percent increased risk.